Romanians in Ukraine: Modern Age

 After 1812, the Russian Empire annexed Bessarabia from the Ottoman Empire.
-Romanians under Russian rule enjoyed privileges well, the language of Moldavians was established as an official language in the governmental institutions of Bessarabia, used along with Russian, as 95% of the population was Romanian.
+Romanians under Russian rule enjoyed privileges well, the language of Moldavians was established as an official language in the governmental institutions of Bessarabia, used along with Russian.
+Though no census was conducted at the time, Romanian authors have claimed that 95% of the population was Romanian.

 The publishing works established by Archbishop Gavril Bănulescu-Bodoni were able to produce books and liturgical works in Moldovan between 1815 and 1820, until the period from 1871 to 1905, when Russification policies were implemented that all public use of Romanian was phased out, and substituted with Russian.
 Romanian continued to be used as the colloquial language of home and family, mostly spoken by Romanians, either first or second language.

 Many Romanians changed their family names to Russian.
 This was the era of the highest level of assimilation in the Russian Empire.
 In 1872, the priest Pavel Lebedev ordered that all church documents be written in Russian, and, in 1882, the press at Chișinău was closed by order of the Holy Synod.

 Historically, the Orthodox Church in today's Transnistria and Ukraine was subordinated at first to the Mitropolity of Proilava (modern Brăila, Romania).
 Later, it belonged to the Bishopric of Huşi.
 After the Russian annexation of 1792, the Bishopric of Ochakiv reverted to Ekaterinoslav (modern Dnipro).
 From 1837, it belonged to the Eparchys of Kherson with its seat in Odesa, and Taurida with its seat in Simferopol.